RoopamTaneja/CSN-221-Comp-Arch-Processor/README.md

 6) pls no extra instructions and no wrong syntaxes

-Labels support for b-type and j-type, u can give labels or even write numeric offsets pls don't start label names with digits
+Labels support for b-type and j-type, u can give labels or even write numeric offsets pls don't start label names with digits (no labels for jalr)

 In your final binary, don't have any blank lines in start, middle or end (V.IMP), or anything else except pure 0s and 1s;